helgoyat/star-wars-search-app/README.md

 ## Relevance Calculation

-Using the concept of binary numbers, each S.W. **film item relevancy** is calculated by additioning each search word (keyword) relevancy.
+Using the concept of binary numbers, each **S.W. film item relevancy is calculated by additioning each search word (keyword) relevancy**.

 To determine each **keyword relevancy** of an item, a method will receive the occurence value of the given keyword in a film item as parameter and return a 1 byte (8 bits) number.